PrefectHQ/prefect/docs/tutorials/deployments.md

 Like previous flow examples, this is still a script that you have to run locally.

-In the rest of this tutorial, you'll turn this into a deployment that can create flow runs by:
+In the rest of this tutorial, you'll turn this into a deployment that can create flow runs.
+You'll create the deployment by doing the following:

 - Creating a deployment specification for this flow.
 - Using the Prefect CLI and the deployment specification to create a deployment on the server.